PathOfBuildingCommunity/PathOfBuilding/docs/addingSkills.md

 This directive initializes all the data for the skill and emits the skill header.  `grantedEffectId` matches up with the name defined in the ggpk, in the `GrantedEffects` table.  `displayName` is optional, but can override the display name from the game data if needed

 ### #flags
-Sets the base flags for an active skill, like projectile, attack, or minion, for example
+Sets the base flags for an active skill, like projectile, attack, or minion, for example.
+These flags are then used, along with the SkillTypes gotten from the ggpk, to add different KeywordFlags and ModFlags to the skill.
+The available flags include the following, and add a KeywordFlag or ModFlag of the same name unless otherwise stated:
+  * melee
+  * attack
+  * spell
+  * projectile
+  * area
+  * hit
+  * brand
+  * totem
+  * trap
+  * mine
+  * chaining
+  * warcry
+  * duration
+  * curse
+  * hex

 ### #mods
 This directive does nothing but ensure the mods that come with the skill are included after exporting.
 This will almost always be included